D5-Howard/Red5Cluster/README.md

 2. Unzip,and you will got two folders.
 3. red5-server is orgin server
 4. red5-server-edge is edge server
-5. modify red5-server/conf/red5.properties，change MRTMP setting.

-mrtmp.host=192.168.0.4
-mrtmp.server=192.168.0.4
-mrtmp.port=9035
-mrtmp.event_threads_core=4
-mrtmp.event_threads_max=32
-mrtmp.event_threads_queue=0
-mrtmp.event_threads_keepalive=60

-mrtmp.send_buffer_size=271360
-mrtmp.receive_buffer_size=65536
-mrtmp.ping_interval=5000
-mrtmp.max_inactivity=60000
-mrtmp.tcp_nodelay=true

-you just need change 192.168.0.4 in mrtmp.host and mrtmp.server to your ip address.
+5. modify red5-server/conf/red5.properties,You just need change "192.168.0.4" in mrtmp.host and mrtmp.server to your own ip address.
 6. modify red5-server-edge/conf/red5.properties,change MRTMP setting like step 5.And please notice,mrtmp.host And mrtmp.server will be the origin ip.If you test it on your own computer,it will be same with step5.
 7. Launch the origin-server and edge-server
 8. Connect Orgin with port 1935(RTMP default port)